630.474.6700

 The custody evaluator will form an opinion as to who should have significant decision-making authority (custody) for your child and propose a parenting time schedule.
 The opinion will likely be submitted to the family law court in writing.
 The evaluator will use the best interests of the child standard in forming her opinion.
 The judge will likely give the evaluator’s opinion substantial weight, but it is not binding.
 The evaluator may be called as a witness at trial and examined by either party.

-Oak Brook and DuPage County Child Custody Lawyers
+Speak With an Oak Brook and DuPage County Child Custody Lawyer

-If you are looking for an experienced litigator, contact us today to request a custody evaluation consultation.
+If you are looking for an experienced litigator to assist with a custody case, contact us today to request a custody evaluation consultation.